hackidemia/nodebots_nyc_feb/Step1_Input_Output/README.md

 #Setup

 ## Installation
-1. Clone this project from github
+1. Clone this project from github if you haven't already
 2. In your terminal, go to the **S1_button_led** directory
 3. Run `npm install`
 4. Run `bower install`